Rangi42/polishedcrystal/FAQ.md

 #### PC:
 * VBA - this emulator has not been updated since 2004, do not ever use
-* VBA-M - despite being actively updated, still is an extremely inaccurate emulator, use mGBA instead
+* VBA-M - despite being actively updated, still is an very inaccurate emulator, use mGBA instead

 #### iOS:
-* Delta - despite using the fairly accurate Gambatte core, this emulator has reported issues that haven't been reproduced on any other emulator.
-Until there is more clarity on the issue, we encourage using SameBoy instead
+* Delta - while we have had a higher incidence rate of issues with Delta, there is presently no evidence that the emulator itself has any issues.
+We do still strongly recommend using SameBoy on iOS, as we still are awaiting evidence of any unusual issues with this emulator and save states

 #### Other:
 * Goomba Color - used to play GB/C games from a GBA flashcart, this emulator can't even run vanilla Crystal